-Counties should maintain an electronic (Word Document format) version of the application, or at minimum, have access to it in the event that the teacher becomes a California Teacher of the Year.
-The county would also be asked to provide a professional 2-3 minute video clip of the teacher to be shown at the recognition ceremony.
-More information on this clip will be made available once Teachers of the Year are selected.
+Counties should maintain an electronic (Word Document format) version of the application, or at minimum, have access to it in the event that the teacher becomes a California Teacher of the Year (CA TOY).
+The county would also be asked to provide a professional 2 to 3 minute video clip of the teacher to be shown at the recognition ceremony.
+More information on this clip will be made available once CA TOYs are selected.

-California Teachers of the Year (TOY) serve from January to December for their year of service.
+CA TOYs serve from January to December for their year of service.
 In past years, teachers have been called away from their classrooms for as many as 30 instructional days over a period of three to five years, and several days in following years.
-The employer of each California TOY is responsible for any costs associated with necessary release time without adversely affecting the applicant's salary or benefits.
-In addition, California TOYs will be expected to travel to Sacramento several times during their year of service and approximately 1 to 2 times a year for the next ten years.
+The employer of each CA TOY is responsible for any costs associated with necessary release time without adversely affecting the applicant's salary or benefits.
+In addition, CA TOYs will be expected to travel to Sacramento several times during their year of service and approximately 1 to 2 times a year for the next ten years.
 The district or county will be expected to cover substitute teacher fees, as well as travel expenses, when necessary.